-- 1.1 Unless the contrary intention appears or the context otherwise requires, words or expressions contained in this Constitution bear the same meaning as in the 2006 Act, as amended by the 2012 Act. - 1.2 References in this Constitution to legislation include all amendments, replacements, or re-enactments of such legislation. - 1.3 Headings are for ease of reference only and are not to affect interpretation. - 1.4 In this Constitution:
+- 1.1 Unless the contrary intention appears or the context otherwise requires, words or expressions contained in this Constitution bear the same meaning as in the National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and Health and Care Act 2022. - 1.2 References in this Constitution to legislation or to a legislative provision include all amendments, replacements, or re-enactments of such legislation. - 1.3 Headings are for ease of reference only and are not to affect interpretation.

+1.4 In this Constitution: